aws-deepracer/aws-deepracer-launcher/getting-started.md

 * [web_video_server](https://github.com/RobotWebTools/web_video_server/pull/111) - an open source package that supports streaming the images from a topic through the webserver to the front end.
 * [webserver_publisher_node](https://github.com/awsdeepracer/aws-deepracer-webserver-pkg) - a collection of FLASK APIs called from the front end.
 These APIs call ROS services and return results to the front end.

+## (Optional) Enabling SSH on the DeepRacer device:

+The DeepRacer device console provides interface to enable the SSH server on the DeepRacer device.
+After enabling the SSH on the device it is possible to login via CLI from your local system and execute commands.
+More instructions about the Settings page can be found [here](https://docs.aws.amazon.com/deepracer/latest/developerguide/deepracer-manage-vehicle-settings.html).

 ## Installing build tools

 To install the required build tools, open up a terminal on the DeepRacer device and run the following commands as root user.